awslabs/data-on-eks/website/docs/distributed-databases/cloudnative-postgres.md

         name: app-auth
   backup:
     barmanObjectStore:
-    # For backup, we S3 backet to store data.
+    # For backup, we S3 bucket to store data.
     # On this Blueprint, we create an S3 check the terraform output for it.
       destinationPath: s3://<your-s3-barman-bucket> #2
       s3Credentials: